any-docs/css/content/reference/properties/mask-origin/index.md

 ## Description

-The `mask-origin` property is very similar to the {{cssxref("background-origin")}} property, but it has a different set of values and a different initial value.
+The `mask-origin` property is very similar to the `background-origin` property, but it has a different set of values and a different initial value.
 The initial value depends on the if there is an associated CSS layout box; if yes, the default value is `border-box`.
 In comparison, the default for `background-origin` is `padding-box`.

 For SVG elements without an associated CSS layout box, the values `content-box`, `padding-box`, and `border-box` (the default value) compute to `fill-box`, meaning the position is relative to the object bounding box.
 For HTML elements, if a SVG-related value of `fill-box`, `stroke-box`, or `view-box` is set, the value is computed to `border-box`.

 An element can have multiple mask layers applied.
-The number of layers is determined by the number of comma-separated values in the {{cssxref("mask-image")}} property value (even if one or more of those values is `none`).
+The number of layers is determined by the number of comma-separated values in the `mask-image` property value (even if one or more of those values is `none`).
 Each `mask-origin` value in the comma-separated list of values is matched with a comma-separated `mask-image` value, in the same order.

 If the number of values in the two properties differs, any excess values of `mask-origin` are not used in cases where `mask-origin` has more values than `mask-image`.
 If `mask-origin` has fewer values than `mask-image`, the `mask-origin` values are repeated.

 For elements rendered as a single box, this property specifies the mask positioning area — or the origin position — of the image referenced by the `mask-image` property.

-For elements rendered as multiple boxes, such as inline boxes that span more than one line, the `mask-origin` property specifies which boxes the {{cssxref("box-decoration-break")}} property operates upon to determine the mask positioning area.
+For elements rendered as multiple boxes, such as inline boxes that span more than one line, the `mask-origin` property specifies which boxes the `box-decoration-break` property operates upon to determine the mask positioning area.

 The `mask-origin` can cause the mask layer image to be clipped.
-For example, if the {{cssxref("mask-clip")}} property is set to `padding-box`, the `mask-origin` is set to `border-box`, the {{cssxref("mask-position")}} is set to the `top left` edge, and the element has a border, then the mask layer image will be clipped at the top-left edge.
+For example, if the `mask-clip` property is set to `padding-box`, the `mask-origin` is set to `border-box`, the `mask-position` is set to the `top left` edge, and the element has a border, then the mask layer image will be clipped at the top-left edge.

 ## Formal definition